ggerganov/imgui-ws/README.md

 ## Live demo

-If you are lucky the following server might be up and running:
+If you are lucky the following server might be up and running.
+**Note:** the page can stream relatively big amount of traffic:

 http://95.111.37.39:5000/